Student Rights Under FERPA

 To access the FERPA Authorization to Release Form, please click here

-A student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
-The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
+A student must submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
+The Registrar will make access arrangements and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, s/he shall advise the student of the correct official to whom the request should be addressed.

-The right to provide written consent before CWSL discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to provide written consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent, including as set forth in part B, below.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by CWSL to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by CWSL to comply with FERPA requirements.
 The name and address of the Office that administers FERPA is:

 Family Policy Compliance Office